 You may add an A record to your domain to create a naked domain, meaning you would still need to add a CNAME record.

-A CNAME or Canonical Name record is used to set up an alias for your domain; by adding a CNAME record to your domain's DNS you can direct visitors to your webpages on Unbounce's servers.
+A CNAME record or Canonical Name record is an alias for your domain; by creating a CNAME record within your custom domain's DNS settings, you can direct visitors to your webpages on Unbounce's servers.

-The Domain Name System is the system by which the internet tracks domain names.
-Your DNS record is basically like your address listing on the internet.
+The Domain Name System (DNS) is the system by which the internet tracks domain names, similar to a phone book.

 The root domain is the unbounce.com of www.unbounce.com or the google.com of www.google.com.

 Secure Socket Layer is a security technology that allows the client's information to be transferred in an encrypted format over your server, allowing your customers' data to remain secure and private.
-This is especially important with the new GDPR Compliance laws.
+This is especially important with the GDPR compliance laws.

 Transport Layer Security is a security technology similar to SSL.
-TSL works slightly differently as SSL but its main purpose is the same - to allow your client’s information to be transferred as an encrypted format over the server.
+Its primary purpose is to help your customers transfer information in an encrypted format over a server.

 URL or Uniform Resource Locator is an address for a web page within a domain.
-It's what you type into the address bar to find a page.
-(Example: http://www.somecompany.com/a-specific-page/)
+It's what you type into the address bar to find a page, for example, http://www.somecompany.com/a-specific-page/.

 To update or make changes to your display URL, see our documentation: How Can I Change My Display URL?